LongTengDao/j-toml/docs/English/README.md

 ```

 A non-empty array, whose items are tables that marked by `Section`, will be serialized as "array of tables".
 Note that an array's items must all be or all not be tables marked by `Section`.
-Otherwise, arrays are treated as static and multi-line by default.
+Otherwise, **arrays are treated as static and multi-line by default**.
 If you want single-line mode, you can use the `inline` function to mark it (and `multiline.array` to reverse).

+This default behavior is different with most implementation libraries and a little more cumbersome (in most cases, people expect an objects array to be serialized as an "array of tables" by default).
+The central reason for this design is, considering how JS code is read and written, "array of table" rather than static array should look marked in code, and its item should better look the same as the section table.

 ```javascript
 stringify({